Divy1211/AoE2DE_UGC_Guide/docs/scenarios/triggers/effects/effects.md

 This effect can be used to change a technology's cost for a particular player.
 The configurations for this effect are as follows:

 1. Source Player: The player that is affected by the effect

-Some useful tricks with this effect:

-1. Due to a current bug in the game, this effect changes the cost of the tech for all players
-2. Due to a current bug in the game, to properly set costs, you need to first set all the different wood, food, stone and gold costs of the tech to -1.
-Now using a 2nd effect you can set them to anything you like.
-3. Techs in the game can only have a maximum of 3 different resource of costs.
 2. Technology: The technology to affect

-Some useful tricks with this effect:

-1. Due to a current bug in the game, this effect changes the cost of the tech for all players
-2. Due to a current bug in the game, to properly set costs, you need to first set all the different wood, food, stone and gold costs of the tech to -1.
-Now using a 2nd effect you can set them to anything you like.
-3. Techs in the game can only have a maximum of 3 different resource of costs.
 3. Food: The new food cost of the unit/technology

-Some useful tricks with this effect:

-1. Due to a current bug in the game, this effect changes the cost of the tech for all players
-2. Due to a current bug in the game, to properly set costs, you need to first set all the different wood, food, stone and gold costs of the tech to -1.
-Now using a 2nd effect you can set them to anything you like.
-3. Techs in the game can only have a maximum of 3 different resource of costs.
 4. Wood: The new wood cost of the unit/technology

-Some useful tricks with this effect:

-1. Due to a current bug in the game, this effect changes the cost of the tech for all players
-2. Due to a current bug in the game, to properly set costs, you need to first set all the different wood, food, stone and gold costs of the tech to -1.
-Now using a 2nd effect you can set them to anything you like.
-3. Techs in the game can only have a maximum of 3 different resource of costs.
 5. Stone: The new stone cost of the unit/technology

-Some useful tricks with this effect:

-1. Due to a current bug in the game, this effect changes the cost of the tech for all players
-2. Due to a current bug in the game, to properly set costs, you need to first set all the different wood, food, stone and gold costs of the tech to -1.
-Now using a 2nd effect you can set them to anything you like.
-3. Techs in the game can only have a maximum of 3 different resource of costs.
 6. Gold: The new Gold cost of the unit/technology

 Some useful tricks with this effect: